sramada6/sneharamadas6/README.md

 ScrumPlay has been developed and tested in [Intellij IDE](https://www.jetbrains.com/idea/download/?section=mac) using java 20 and [springboot](https://spring.io/blog/2023/08/24/spring-boot-3-1-3-available-now).

-Although it has been tested in Eclipse as well.

 Make sure to have java 20 and [SpringBoot](https://docs.spring.io/spring-boot/docs/1.0.2.RELEASE/reference/html/getting-started-installing-spring-boot.html) installed.